Qvatra/cucumberStepsGenerator/README.md

     gherkin: 'I redirect to {string}',
     // empty targets array means that action can not be used with targets
     targets: [],
-    // func takes ctx as first arg and then arguments for each placeholder in gherkin part so 'path' here is "/home"
+    // func takes ctx(read more in context section) as first arg and then arguments for each placeholder in gherkin part so 'path' here is "/home"
     func: ({ client, variables }, path) => client.useXpath().url(variables.url + path)
   },
   type: {